 Steroids are made naturally in the body.
-They can also be produced artificially and used as a drug to reduce inflammation (swelling).
-The most commonly used steroids for Hodgkin lymphoma are prednisone or prednisolone.
+They can also be produced artificially and used as a drug to reduce inflammation (redness, swelling and/or pain).
+The steroids usually used for Hodgkin lymphoma are prednisone or prednisolone.
 These are known as corticosteroids.

 You may be given steroids to increase the effect of the chemotherapy, help destroy the lymphoma, and treat any nausea and vomiting caused by chemotherapy.
+Steroids may also be used with targeted therapy or immunotherapy.
 Steroids are usually taken as tablets, but can also be given into a vein (intravenously).

 Side effects of steroids

-When taken for a short period of time, steroids may cause an increased appetite and weight gain, feelings of restlessness, trouble sleeping (insomnia), and changes in mood.
+When taken for a short period of time, steroids may cause:

 Podcast: Making Treatment Decisions